GOP Will Reportedly Target Journalists Who Are Unfavorable To Donald Trump

 This is not the first sign of hostility between Trump and the press.
 The president has been on a warpath against multiple media networks and newspapers for being critical of him in the past, constantly accusing them of giving credibility to a “hoax” investigation.
 In 2016, his then-campaign manager Corey Lewandowski was arrested after battering a reporter.
 Then, last year, Trump was severely criticized for praising Rep. Greg Gianforte for body-slamming a Guardian journalist, saying anyone who does that is “my guy.”

-There has been no official confirmation on the plan the RNC intends to adopt to counter-attack journalists, and there likely won’t be, but if the sources are to be believed, any reporter who is critical of the president can expect a lot of blowback from the White House itself — all the way to the 2020 elections.
+There has been no official confirmation on the plan the RNC intends to adopt to counterattack journalists, and there likely won’t be, but if the sources are to be believed, any reporter who is critical of the president can expect a lot of blowback from the White House itself — all the way to the 2020 elections.